osmlab/name-suggestion-index/CONTRIBUTING.md

     <img width="600px" alt="Overpass search for かっぱ寿司" src="https://raw.githubusercontent.com/osmlab/name-suggestion-index/main/docs/img/overpass.png"/>

 &nbsp;

-### :memo: &nbsp; Edit Wikidata
+## :memo: &nbsp; Edit Wikidata

 Editing brand pages on Wikidata is something that anybody can do.
 It helps not just our project, but anybody who uses this data for other purposes too!
 You can read more about contributing to Wikidata [here](https://www.wikidata.org/wiki/Wikidata:Contribute).

-- Add Wikidata pages for brands that don't yet have them.
+- Add Wikidata pages for items that don't yet have them.
 - Improve the labels and descriptions on the Wikidata pages.
 - Translate the labels and descriptions to more languages.
 - Add social media accounts under the "Identifiers" section.
-If a brand has a Facebook, Instagram, or Twitter account, we can fetch its logo automatically.
+If a brand or organization has a Facebook or Twitter account, we can fetch its logo automatically.
 - Add the NSI identifier (P8253).
 This should be a short string like "chipotle-658eea", not a URL.

 Tip: The browsable index at https://nsi.guide/ can show you where the Wikidata information is missing or incomplete.

-#### Adding properties to Wikidata
+### Adding properties to Wikidata

 Social media accounts may be used to automatically fetch logos, which are used by the iD Editor.
 <img width="800px" alt="Adding information on Wikidata" src="https://raw.githubusercontent.com/osmlab/name-suggestion-index/main/docs/img/wikidata.gif"/>